Second wind

-Oxidative phosphorylation by Free Fatty Acids is more easily achievable for light-moderate aerobic activity, as high-intensity (fast-paced) aerobic activity relies more on muscle glycogen (unavailable in GSD-V), due to its high ATP consumption.
-Oxidative phosphorylation by Free Fatty Acids is not achievable with isometric and other anaerobic activity (such as lifting weights), as contracted muscles restricts blood flow (leaving oxygen and blood borne fuels unable to be delivered to muscle cells adequately for oxidative phosphorylation).
-The second wind phenomenon in GSD-V individuals can be demonstrated by measuring heart rate during a 12 Minute Walk Test.
-A "Third Wind" phenomenon is also seen in GSD-V individuals, where after approximately 2 hours, they see a further improvement of symptoms as the body becomes even more fat adapted.

 Hypotheses

 Metabolic switching

 When non-aerobic glycogen metabolism is insufficient to meet energy demands, physiologic mechanisms utilize alternative sources of energy such as fatty acids and proteins via aerobic respiration.
 Second-wind phenomena in metabolic disorders such as McArdle's disease are attributed to this metabolic switch and the same or a similar phenomenon may occur in healthy individuals (see symptoms of McArdle's disease).